Optimal Design of Volt/VAR Control Rules of Inverters using Deep Learning

 This flexibility enables limiting the DNN to lower depths.
-Convergence was determined based on the change in objective value with the addition of a layer.
-Specifically, the rules were assumed to have converged if the objective changed by less than $1\cdot10^{-7}$ within consecutive layers.
+Convergence was determined based on the change in objective value by adding a layer: The rules were assumed to have converged if the objective changed by less than $1\cdot10^{-7}$ within consecutive layers.
+The batch size $B$ was set to the maximum of the integer part of $S/10$ and $1$.
+The step size $\mu$ was determined individually for each network such that the proposed design approach worked for various times of the day.
 All DNNs were trained using the Adam optimizer.

-The projection step \eqref{eq:project} was performed by solving a SOCP using the CVXPY library in Python with GUROBI as the solver.
-The MINLP \eqref{eq:MINLP} was implemented in MATLAB using YALMIP~\cite{YALMIP} with GUROBI, and used to benchmark the results for optimality and running time.
-Other specific details such as learning rates for DNN training, initialization of design parameters, load and solar panel assignments, and time period for scenario sampling are presented along with the corresponding results.
+The projection step \eqref{eq:project} was performed by solving a SOCP using the CVXPY library in Python with GUROBI.
+The MINLP \eqref{eq:MINLP} was implemented in MATLAB using YALMIP~\cite{YALMIP} with GUROBI, and used to benchmark the results for optimality and runtime.
+Other details such as learning rates for DNN training, initialization of design parameters, load and solar panel assignments, and time period for scenario sampling are presented along with the corresponding results.